sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

-# Progress Report Introduction:  :image:
+# Progress Report Introduction:  :last_quarter_moon:
 This README file is a progress report for the project "2018-Data-Science-Bowl".
 In this project, I am going to explore the possibilities of deep learning and segmentation problem assuming that combining ladders networks will enhance the hidden network learning features.
 #### In this report i will introduce: